 With AbstractUser, you can overwrite the standard User model.
 It will inherit all functions and current fields from the standard User class and you can add anything you would like to this.
 Here is an example that would be in

 Once you did that, you will also need to let Django know that we want to use that table as the default user table.
 You can do that with adding the next line to your

 <yourappname> with whatever your app name is.

-Why this is the preferred method: you keep your database clean as you are not creating any extra unnecessary tables.
+Why this is the preferred method: you keep your database extremely clean as you are not creating any extra unnecessary tables (always keep database normalisation in mind!).
 Remember that great programmers care much more about the design and architect (that’s including the layout of your database), then the actual code.
 It’s way easier to refactor code, then it is to migrate your database.
 It’s very easy to create extra model functions for this as you have your user table in your models.
-In some cases you might not want to do this.
-For example: You have a lot of fields that are related to a user’s profile that is only used on a profile page.
-You could create a seperate model for this and then cache it to quickly get those details.
-It would be inefficient to get all of the details every time when you call the user model.
-This applies mainly for high traffic websites that need to optimize their requests.

 Alternatively, you could also use the

 AbstractUser here is that